codingteam/naggum/Readme.md

 ## License

 Naggum is licensed under the terms of MIT License.
+See License.md file for details.